Broadband Magnetless Isolation in a Flux-Pumped, Dispersion-Engineered Transmission Line: Abstract

 \section{Abstract}

 Isolators are commonly found in the amplification chain of microwave setups to shield sensitive devices such as superconducting qubits from noise and back-scattered signals.
 Conventional ferrite-based isolators are bulky, lossy and rely on strong magnetic fields, which pose challenges for their co-integration in large-scale superconducting devices.
-Here, we present a magnetless isolator that overcomes these limitations with simulated performances on par with the state-of-the-art.
-Using a dispersion-engineered transmission line with a propagating adiabatic flux modulation, the simulated device achieves more than $20\text{ dB}$ isolation over a broad frequency band ranging from $4$ to $8\text{ GHz}$, which can be modified based on the device parameters.
-Moreover, we propose a compact, low-loss, on-chip superconducting device that shows promise against parameter variations and enables a scalable path for co-integration with large-scale superconducting systems of the future.
+Although several magnetless approaches based on parametric modulation have been explored to overcome these limitations, none has yet experimentally demonstrated wideband isolation on par with ferrite devices.
+Here, we propose a compact modulation-based isolator that achieves large isolation bandwidth using a dispersion-engineered transmission line.
+The engineered line forms an effective two-mode system that enables broadband isolation by supporting adiabatic mode conversion over a wide instantaneous bandwidth.
+Numerical simulations show that this architecture can provide more than $20\text{ dB}$ isolation across $4-8\text{ GHz}$, matching the performance of ferrite-based isolators.
+Moreover, we propose an on-chip superconducting device implementation that shows promise against parameter variations and enables a scalable path for co-integration with future large-scale superconducting systems.

 \keywords{Magnetless Nonreciprocity, Parametric Coupling, Dispersion Engineering, Adiabatic Modulation}